IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 | humio.enabled                      | bool   | false          | Specify whether or not to install Humio.
 | istio.enabled                      | bool   | false          | Specify whether or not to install Istio.

-For example, add following YAML snippet to `HELM` > `VALUES` field will enable Robot Shop, Humio, and Istio:
+For example, adding following YAML snippet to `HELM` > `VALUES` field will enable Robot Shop, Humio, and Istio:

 ```yaml
 robotshop: